-If you or a loved one is charged with a felony, contact an attorney at The Defense Group through our online contact form or call us at 407-831-1956 for a free consultation.
+If you or a loved one is charged with a felony, contact an attorney at The Defense Group through our online contact form or call us at 407 743 8430 or 407-250-9557 for a FREE CONSULTATION.
 We are available 24 hours a day in case of emergency, and we are able to arrange appointments for nights or weekends if necessary.